 Reasons for a 180-Day Listing Length of Time

 If the average DOM (days on market) exceeds two months, you're probably trying to sell in a buyer's market, and you will need a longer listing term.

 If you go into contract on a 90-day listing, it might expire while in escrow.
 In that event, your agent might require you extend the listing, so it makes more sense to start out with a 180-day listing.

 Ask your agent when you initially sign the six-month listing whether they will give you a personal guarantee that you can cancel at the end of 90 days if you are unhappy.
 If the agent won't give you that guarantee, then list with an agent who has more confidence to make you that offer.

 Reasons for a One-Year Listing Length of Time

-- Unique properties, large parcels, and expensive estates might take longer to sell because they may appeal to a limited number of buyers.
+If you live in a rural area where nothing ever sells in less than one year, a 360-day listing may be the norm in your area.
+Unique properties, large parcels, and expensive estates might take longer to sell, because they might appeal to a more limited number of buyers.